scholarslab/digitalpedagogy-draft/praxis.md

 We have two graduate fellowship programs where we emphasize the importance of praxis in humanities work: Digital Humanities Fellowship and Praxis Program Fellowship.
-Our Digital Humanities Fellowship gives students
+Our Digital Humanities Fellowship offers students time and community to implement a digital component of their research.
+Scaffolding tech skills with mentorship models an iterative process of collaborative work.
+The Fellowship carves out time for reflection, experimentation, as well as support for implementing the results into a digital project.

 Similarly, our Praxis Program reimagines graduate training in the humanities for the demands of the digital age.

-[dialogical--two-way, iterative, collaborative]
+The Praxis Programs unites six graduate students from across the humanities and social sciences to design and build a digital tool.
+Like the Digital Humanities Fellowship, the Praxis Program seeks to provide time--time for exploration, for reflection, for collaboration--to reimagine what scholarly work looks like.
+Praxis Fellows work alongside the Scholars' Lab staff throughout the arch of creating, building, and launching a digital project.

+[Jeremy--I am trying to say something about how the program intends to integrate both the leveraging of the various skills and disciplines each Praxer brings as well as the technical skills learned;
+that we strive to make transparent how we do as much as why we do...]

 Our students are typically humanities graduate students, and with a few exceptions are PhD students who have yet to advance.
 With both of these